A Century and a Half of Tradition watchmaker in the service of the Navy.

 1982

-Auricoste equips the combat swimmers and mine clearance divers of the French Navy with the Spirotechnique model.
+Auricoste equips combat swimmers and mine clearance divers of the French Navy with the Spirotechnique model.

 2001

-Commissioning of the aircraft carrier Charles-de-Gaulle equipped with an Auricoste time network
+Commissioning of the aircraft carrier Charles-de-Gaulle with its Auricoste flight deck clock

 2010